unicar9/bits-bytes-notes/react-native/relative-position-header.md

-With React Native column flex layout in nature, you can simply react a fixed header container by giving it a `relative` position.
+With React Native column flex layout in nature, you can simply create a fixed header by giving it a `relative` position.

 Code:
 ```React